 What is the Town Investment Plan?

-An important part of the Town Deal process is The Margate Town Investment Plan that provides a long term plan for the town.
+An important part of the Town Deal process is The Margate Town Investment Plan which provides a long term plan for the town.

 It considers what Margate needs to do to address some of the persistent long term challenges that the town has faced in the last two decades.
 These include social and economic deprivation, poor health outcomes, over reliance on cars for transport and the decline in look and feel of the town in some places.
 It also considers the significant opportunities that come from Margate being a historic, creative and beautiful town.